comsystan/comsystanj/description/sig-description.md

 - A range of e.g. 3 means that for a data point, the previous value, the value itself and the next value are taken for the computation
 - Signals should be opened with the CSAJ Signal Opener
 - Optional surrogate data conversion

+### Noise
+- Adding noise
+- Shot, Salt&Pepper
+  - Percentage of data points that will be changed can be set
+- Uniform
+  - Percentage of maximum value changes can be set
+- Gaussian, Rayleigh, Exponential
+  - Scaling parameter can be set

+### Surrogates
+- Computes surrogate signals
+- Shuffle, Gaussian, Random phase, AAFT
+- Signals should be opened with the CSAJ Signal Opener
+- Ref: Mark Shelhammer, Nonlinear Dynamics in Physiology, World Scientific 2007

 ### FFT
 - Computes the Power- or Magnitude spectrum